Dygear/PRISM/docs/LFS/commands.md

 was started.

-## To display a welcome message on a host:
+## To display a welcome message on a host
 Create a text file named "X.txt" in your LFS folder.
 Type up to 200 characters into the text file.

 Use the command /welcome=X.txt in your startup command line

-## To restrict the tracks allowed on a host:
+## To restrict the tracks allowed on a host
 Create a text file named "X.txt" in your LFS folder.
 List all the tracks and configurations you want to allow.
 Type one configuration on each line.